How Hunger Games: Sunrise on the Reaping cast stacks up against the original films

 How Hunger Games: Sunrise on the Reaping cast stacks up against original

-The latest film in the Hunger Games franchise is slated for release on November 20, 2026
+Latest film in Hunger Games franchise is slated for release in November 2026

 The new Hunger Games prequel has found its President Snow, and he’s no stranger to playing villains.